bcirwis2021/bcirwis2021.github.io/cfp.md

 #### Call For Papers
-## Call For Papers: Bayesian causal inference for real world interactive systems
+### Bayesian causal inference for real world interactive systems

 ## BCIRWIS 2021: The first workshop on : Bayesian causal inference for real world interactive systems